 What preventive measures for child privacy protection has been taken by broadcasting and social media companies?

-- Broadcasting companies have led the charge for censorship, privacy and protection for younger views and most modern providers feature a ‘child lock’ system to limit adult programming where required.
-This can be used to lock channels which provide content not suitable for a child.
+- Broadcasting companies have led the charge for censorship, privacy, and protection for younger views and most modern providers feature a ‘child lock’ system to limit adult programming where required.
+This can be used to lock channels that provide content not suitable for a child.
 Parents can put a “lock” channel so that their child may not get to see any other channels.
 This is a big step to keep the kids safe from adult content.

 - Social media companies are also aware of the issue.
 For example, Facebook doesn’t allow users to create an account for those under 13 years of age.
-Likewise, many social media networks allow for complaints and other banning and suspension tools which reduce abuse.
+Likewise, many social media networks allow for complaints and other banning and suspension tools that reduce abuse.

 How are kids misusing and violating the protections?

 The modern generation child can be technically-savvy.
 From time-to-time, they use their skills to contravene the rules that have been set.
-It is in a kids nature to see what they can get away with too, right?
+It is in a kid’s nature to see what they can get away with too, right?

 - Services require a password.
 This can be circumvented if they see it being entered in… so be careful.